-What is baby friendly?
+What is baby friendly baby food?

 So what am I looking for when I say baby friendly?
-I’m looking for sweetener free, not a choking hazard, and low or no salt.
-Quite a tall task when it comes down to it.
-I give bonus points for the same recipe being parent friendly, too!
+I’m looking for no added sugar or sweeteners (that means everything from sugar to maple syrup, honey, and stevia!)
+Not a choking risk, and low or no salt.
+It also means a soft finger food.
+Quite a tall task when it comes down to it, and not one most foods, and baked goods in general, can manage.

-I quickly realized as my daughter started to eat more and more that it is incredibly important to have some quick and easy options in the diaper bag when we are out at restaurants.
-I like to give my daughter restaurant food when appropriate, but it’s a rare case that she has the patience to sit and wait for food once we’ve sat down at a table.
-I also like to have these around when we go on vacations, and in my freezer for those days where I just don’t have anything planned.
+I quickly realized as my daughter started to eat more and more that it is incredibly important to have some quick and easy finger foods options in the diaper bag when we are out at restaurants.

 Enter these “cookies”.
 Because let's be honest, they aren't really cookies.
 They taste nothing like a chocolate chip or oatmeal raisin cookie.
 But they look like a cookie, so we'll call them baby cookies.

-As I was trying multiple baby cookie recipes, I realized that I would be better off to adapt a recipe that I’ve been making for years.
+As I was trying multiple baby cookie recipes, I realized that I would be better off to adapt a simple recipe that I’ve been making for years.
 The original has a bit of sugar as well as mix-ins that can be choking hazards.
-So I set out to create a cookie that was appropriate for my daughter, had good texture, and one that I would want to eat, too.
+So I set out to create a cookie that was appropriate for my daughter, had a soft texture, and one that I would want to eat, too.

 These homemade baby cookies are by no means sweet, though!
 We all love them here in our house as a great quick snack, but we don’t tend to enjoy sweet things.
 So if you want to make them for yourself, and need things to be sweeter, you can easily add 1/4-1/2 cup of sugar to the wet ingredients.

 I almost always throw one of these in my diaper bag for emergencies, and my daughter loves them.
 When I was taking these pictures, I let her grab one thinking it would make a cute picture.
 Within a few minutes she’d eaten the whole thing!

 - 2 tbsp ground flax seeds

-- 1/2 cup water
+- ½ cup water

-- 1 1/2 cups (250g) whole wheat flour
+- 1 ½ cups (250g) whole wheat flour

-- 1/2 cup (50g) rolled oats
+- ½ cup (50g) rolled oats*

 - 2 tbsp ground flax seeds

-- 1/2 tsp baking soda
+- ½ tsp baking soda

 - 1 tsp cinnamon

-- 1/4 tsp ground nutmeg
+- ¼ tsp ground nutmeg

-- 1/4 cup grapeseed oil*
+- ¼ cup avocado oil**

-- 1/4 cup milk*
+- ¼ cup milk***

-- 1 tsp vanilla
+- 1 tsp vanilla extract

-- 1/2 cup dates
+- ½ cup dates

-- 1/2 cup dried apricots
+- ½ cup dried apricots